jaspermutsaerts-paqt/adaptable-code/docs/12-considerations.md

 ## "But when all dependencies are interfaces, I can not see what it does!"

 Yes you can.
-As long as we name our dependencies and interfaces appropriately
+As long as we name our interfaces and methods appropriately.

 ```php
 namespace App\Cards;